OfficeDev/TrainingContent/OfficeAddin/05 Using modern JavaScript/Lab.md

     </html>
     ````

 1. Angular bootstraps to the UI in the **src/main.ts** file.
-This is where **Office.initialize** needs to be called so the add-in functions properly.
-First, add a typings reference to **Office.js** at the top of this file.
+This is where `Office.initialize` needs to be called so the add-in functions properly.
+First, add a type declaration reference to **Office.js** at the top of this file.

     ````typescript
     /// <reference path="../node_modules/@types/office-js/index.d.ts" />
     ````

-1. Next, locate where the **bootstrapModule** is being called to bootstrap the **AppModule** and wrap the entire statement around **Office.initialize**.
-You need to call Office.initialize and any page loaded in the add-in before other scripts run.
+1. Locate where the `bootstrapModule` is being called to bootstrap the `AppModule` and wrap the entire statement around `Office.initialize`.
+You need to call `Office.initialize` and any page loaded in the add-in before other scripts run.

     ````typescript
     Office.initialize = function () {